Hurricanes and your Orlando vacation: 4 things to know

 2. Outdoor attractions will close

-Indoor attractions, including haunted houses at Universal’s Halloween Horror Nights, continue to operate during severe weather.
+Indoor attractions, including the haunted houses at Universal’s Halloween Horror Nights, continue to operate during severe weather.
 The only exception is the occasional occurrence of a queue or house flooding.

 3. Theme parks may close